Peace Lily Drooping? These 8 Mistakes Are Probably Why

 6) The plant needs repotting

 Peace lily plants may exhibit drooping leaves because they’re too crowded in their pot.
 Peace lilies are relatively slow-growing plants, so they shouldn’t need repotting more than once a year.
-Crowded peace lily plants have drooping leaves because the plant can’t get enough nutrients or water to support their growth.
-If you see roots protruding from the holes in the nursery pot, then your peace lily plant definitely needs repotting.
+Crowded peace lily plants have drooping leaves because the plant can’t get enough nutrients or water to support its growth.
+If you see roots protruding from the holes in the nursery pot, your peace lily plant needs repotting.

 Repotting or dividing the peace lily is the obvious solution.
 You can either repot the whole plant into a larger pot or divide it to create multiple plants.
-Use a soil mix that’s similar to what the plant was growing in before.
+Use a soil mix similar to what the plant was growing in before.
 After the peace lily has acclimatized to its new pot, the leaves should perk back up.

 7) Pest or diseases